 What To Do If Your Hermit Crabs Are Fighting

 Don’t leave a hermit crab alone for too long.
-As social animals, living without company will make a hermit crab’s behavior even more problematic.
-If your hermit crab’s aggression was a one-off, add it back to the main tank and observe interactions.
+As social animals, living without company will make a hermit crab unhappy.
+After a few days, return it to the main tank and observe interactions.

-You may find that the dynamics in your hermit crab habitat change after a fight.
-Behavioral Ecology and Sociobiology said that hermit crabs base their interactions on previous experiences with individuals.
+You may notice that the tank dynamics change after a fight.
+Behavioral Ecology and Sociobiology said that hermit crabs base their interactions on previous experiences, recalling specific individuals.

-Conflict between hermit crabs is rare, but it happens.
-Ensure you understand the difference between two hermit crabs playfighting for recreation and attempting to kill each other.
+Genuine conflict between hermit crabs is uncommon, but it happens.
+Learn the difference between two hermit crabs playing and fighting, separating the ones who don’t get along.